 The Anti-Capitalism Virus, National Policy Analysis, Feb.
 2006 (a publication of the National Center for Public Policy Research)

-A brief internal email from Tom Borelli (then Manager of Corporate Scientific Affairs for Philip Morris) relates PM's efforts to influence a scientific meeting about secondhand smoke (environmental tobacco smoke, or ETS).
-It reveals the subsequent scorn the company received, and the company's future plans to find ways to influence the group.
+1989 Nov 27 A brief internal email from Tom Borelli (then Manager of Corporate Scientific Affairs for Philip Morris) to his superior Jack Nelson (Mgr, Public Affairs Research and Analysis) relates Philip Morris's early efforts to influence a scientific meeting discussing secondhand smoke held by the Toxicology Forum.
+[Note: ETS=environmental tobacco smoke].
+Borelli had been hired to help the company plan ways to influence this type of scientific group.

-Unfortunately, the NCI representative did not stop there but went on to say that if the tox forum allows PM to become a member, the NCI will remove itself from the advisory committee.
+My contact at the ILSI told me that the person from the NCI was not pleased with the Toxicology Forum.
+Unfortunately, the NCI representative did not stop there but went on to say that if the tox forum allows Phillip Morris to become a member, the NCI will remove itself from the advisory committee.
 It was also mentioned that if I want a career in the science/health issues, I should consider who I work for.

-Borelli discusses how PM could continue to try and influence this group, and proposes funneling sponsorship money through a PM subsidiary as a way to force the group to continue working with PM:
+Borelli discusses how PM could continue to try and influence this group, and proposes funneling sponsorship money through a PM subsidiary as a way to make it financially essential for the group to continue working with PM:

 Anti-regulatory and Climate activism

-Together with Steven J. Milloy, Borelli founded a mutual fund called the Free Enterprise Action Fund, a mutual fund that aimed to promote an anti-regulatory agenda, in 2005.
-Milloy subsequently left the organization.
-On July 20, 2009, the Free Enterprise Action Fund merged with the Congressional Effect Fund and Borelli became a portfolio manager for the Congressional Effect Fund.
+Together with Steven J. Milloy, Borelli founded the Free Enterprise Action Fund, a mutual fund which aimed to promote an anti-regulatory agenda. in 2005.
+Milloy left the organization. and, on July 20, 2009, the Free Enterprise Action Fund merged with the Congressional Effect Fund.
+Borelli then became a portfolio manager for the Congressional Effect Fund.

 Borelli has been an activist at shareholder meetings opposing company involvement in climate change legislation.
 His targets have included General Electric, PG&E, Dow Chemical, Caterpillar, John Deere, and Duke Energy.